kmille/linux-debugging/debugging-networking.md

 This means: if we use a lower outgoing port we can easily find our packets

 >tcpdump -ni any portrange 2000-3000
+>nc -p 2000 -v localhost 8000
 >nc -s 192.168.10.70 -p 2000 -v localhost 8000
+>curl --local-port 2001 -v localhost:8000
 >curl --interface 192.168.10.70 --local-port 2001 -v localhost:8000

 ### Find the dropping firewall
-use mtr for a simple traceroute with a TCP SYN to 443 on top
+use `mtr` for a simple traceroute with a TCP SYN to 443 on top
 shows you where the packet is dropped when there are multiple firewalls and you don't know which is dropping your SYNs

 >mtr --tcp -P 443 server